jenpennen/git-basics/2-history-of-git.md

-# A Little Bit of Git History
+# A Brief History of Git

-## Linus Torvald
+## Linus Torvalds

-He's a software engineer and creator behind Linux and Git.
-He was frustrated with the available version control systems(vcs) because they were slow, close-sources, and usually paid, while working on Linux. (this was back in 2005)
+Linus Torvalds, the creator of Linux and Git, was frustrated with the available version control systems (VCS) at the time.
+While working on Linux (back in 2005), he found the existing tools to be slow, close-sources, and often required payment (paywalled).

 ## Linux

-Before git, Linux was using a different vcs called BitKeeper - basically did what Git does.
-But the owners of BitKeeper established a paywall and frustrated Linus.
-The free options weren't good enough- didn't have the features that BitKeeper had that Linus needed, so he built one himself.
+Before Git, the Linux project used a VCS called BitKeeper, which worked similarly to Git.
+However, when BitKeeper's owners introduced a paywall, it frustrated Linus.
+The free alternatives weren't powerful enough and lacked the features he needed.
+So, he decided to create his own system.

 ## Git

-Linus wanted a vcs that was fast and free, unlike the existing tools.
-He actually wrote most of the basic git funtionality in a few days (which is a lot less than the time I'm taking to learning Git ... :,D)

-Anyways, the first official Git release came a couple months later (still very impressive considering it's been a few years since I've touched Git and I'm still learning as I go lol) and more than 90% of developers use Git now.
-Crazy.
+Linus wanted a fast and free VCS, unlike the ones that existed at the time.
+He actually wrote most of Git’s core functionality in just a few days (which is much quicker than the time it's taking me to learn Git, haha).
+The first official Git release came a couple of months later, which is still impressive considering it's been years since I first touched Git, and I’m still learning.
+Today, more than 90% of developers use Git.
+Pretty wild!

-## Behind the Name
+## Where the Name Git Came From

-According to the Git docs, the name means three different things deending on your mood:
+According to the Git documentation, the name "Git" can mean different things depending on your mood:

-- a random three-letter combo that is pronouncable and not used by any common UNIX command
+- A random, pronounceable three-letter combination not used by any common UNIX commands
-- "global info tracker"
+- "Global info tracker"
-- "Goddamn idiotic truckload of shit": great for when it breaks :)
+- "Goddamn idiotic truckload of shit" (perfect for when things go wrong!)

 ## Who uses Git?

-Obviously, engineers and coders.
-It's a must have skill.
+Obviously, engineers and coders rely heavily on Git—it’s a must-have skill.

-But it's not just for tech roles.
-A huge reason I started this repo was that I needed git a lot in my work as a product designer at Retune, and so did my other designer and writer friends.
-It's safe to say, many tech adjacent roles also learn Git to better collaborate with their tech coworkers.
+But it’s not limited to tech roles.
+I started using Git frequently during my time as a product designer at Retune, and many of my designer and writer colleagues have adopted it too.
+So, tech-adjacent roles often learn Git to collaborate more effectively with their technical teams.

-Scientists use git to manage code, data sets, and more.
+Scientists also use Git to manage code, datasets, and other materials.

-_But Also_ The government also uses git and github to draft out laws.
-Washington DC City council uses Git and Github to publish laws, and citizens can even collaborate on it to fix typos and such!
+_Even_ government agencies use Git and GitHub for drafting laws.
+For example, Washington D.C.'s City Council publishes laws on GitHub, allowing citizens to contribute by fixing typos and more!

-You can check out the link here: `https://government.github.com/community/` to learn more about the different governments that use github (built on top of git).
+You can check out the link here: `https://government.github.com/community/` to learn more about the different governments that use github, which is built on top of Git (more on this later).

-## tldr Anyone can use Git
+## TLDR: Anyone can use Git

-I'm literally using git+ github to store git knowledge I might forget later on.
-But there's a lot of creative ways to use git, some examples written above this section.
-It a great way to track both small and large changes made over time.
+I’m using Git and GitHub to store knowledge I might forget later on.
+There are plenty of creative ways to use Git, from tracking small edits to managing large projects, as shown in the examples above.
+It’s a great tool for tracking changes over time.